leoTiez/nfree/README.md

 - `--maxd_total`: maximum distance from the TSS that is considered for finding +1/-1 nucleosome.
 Thus, the total window size is 2 * `maxd_total`
 - `--out_path`: output directory
 - `--verbosity`: verbosity flag to set amount of visualisation during execution.
+- `--p1_tss`: use the closest peak to the TSS to determine the +1 nucleosome.
+Computation does subsequently not rely anymore on the calculation of the NFR
+- `--mind_nucl`: minimum distance between +1 and -1 nucleosome.